opensafely-core/ehrql/docs/tutorial/dataset-definition-concepts.md

     3 | 4 | True
     ...

+To see all of the available operations for filtering an event frame, see the reference docs [here](../../reference/features/#1-filtering-an-event-frame)

 #### Extracting dates

 Given a series of dates, we can extract the year (or month or day):